Conexiotechnologies/nrf9151-batteryless-cellular-iot/README.md

 ## Have Questions?

 > [!NOTE]
-> This repository and the device codebase is still under active development and is not a final release.

-Please get in touch with Conexio engineers by sending an email to info@conexiotech.com or directly to Rajeev at rajeev@conexiotech.com .
+> This repository serves as a reference template for building battery-free cellular IoT systems using Conexio hardware.
+The codebase is actively being developed and is intended to serve as a starting point for your own application-specific implementation.
+It may not be production-ready and is expected to evolve as features are added and optimized.

+If you have questions, feedback, or need guidance on adapting this template for your project:
+* Contact the Conexio engineering team at info@conexiotech.com
-For more Golioth specific questions, reach out to Golioth team or post on the [Golioth Q/A forum](https://forum.golioth.io/).
+* For Golioth-specific cloud integration questions, please contact the Golioth team or post in the Golioth Community Forum.

 Copyright (c) 2025 Conexio Technologies, Inc.